Kylemore Abbey

-Kylemore Abbey (Mainistir na Coille Móire) is a Benedictine Monastery founded in 1920 on the grounds of Kylemore Castle, in Connemara, Co.
-Galway, Ireland.
+Kylemore Abbey (Mainistir na Coille Móire) is a Benedictine Monastery founded in 1920 on the grounds of Kylemore Castle, in Connemara, County Galway, Ireland.
 The Abbey was founded for Benedictine nuns who fled Belgium in World War 1.
-Today, Kylemore Abbey, under The Kylemore Trust, continues its mission as a Benedictine monastery, holding Kylemore and its spiritual mission, natural and built heritage in trust for the Irish nation.
+Since 2022, it has belonged to the English Benedictine Congregation.
+Under The Kylemore Trust, it continues its mission as a Benedictine monastery, holding Kylemore and its spiritual mission, natural and built heritage in trust for the Irish nation.
 Kylemore Abbey also operates as one of Ireland's leading visitor attractions.